Volunteers make a huge difference to the work of the charity, enabling us to reach out to many more individuals.

 If you are interested in becoming a volunteer then please complete the application form, and return it to our Volunteer Co-ordinator:

-Our Volunteer Co-ordinator is here to help provide training, support and guidance to help ensure you have the necessary skills before joining our team of volunteers.
+Help provide training, support and guidance to help ensure you have the necessary skills before joining our team of volunteers.
 If you would like discuss volunteering further then please contact our Volunteer Co-ordinator.